 NUA vegan protein

+NUA – which stands for “nothing unnecessary added” – is a brand new protein company that makes great-tasting products that blend well while only using seven simple ingredients.
 Using a mix of pea protein and hemp, each serving contains 35g of protein, and includes natural flavouring and sweeteners such as xylitol, sunflower lecithin, xanthan gum and stevia.

 Bulk vegan protein powder

-Unfortunately, the sweet vanilla flavour tested here didn’t really do much for our taste buds either.
-But we did find it one of the easiest on the stomach, possibly thanks to the additional “digezyme” – a popular blend of five digestive enzymes which help you break down the protein.
+Loaded with 23g of protein per serving, bulk’s plant-based protein blend includes pea, brown rice and pumpkin proteins, as well as flaxseed powder and quinoa flour.
+It’s also soya- and gluten-free.
+But what lets it down is its somewhat gritty texture.
+While the sweet vanilla flavour tested here didn’t really do much for our taste buds either, we did find it one of the easiest on the stomach.
+That’s possibly thanks to the additional “digezyme” – a popular blend of five digestive enzymes which help you break down the protein.

 Form performance nutrition

 We tested out the tiramisu flavour (it also comes in vanilla and chocolate peanut) and blended with just water, we found it surprisingly smooth.
 The flavour isn’t far off an iced coffee or frappe – so if you like coffee, you’ll find this enjoyable enough.
-But mix it in with almond milk – plus a banana and a large teaspoon of nut butter – and then you have a tasty treat that ticks all the boxes.
+But mix it in with almond milk – plus a banana and a large teaspoon of nut butter, and then you have a tasty treat that ticks all the boxes.

 Neat Nutrition vegan protein

-Neat nutrition looks nothing like the oversized barrels of powder that have gained popularity in the past – and we loved the minimalist brown-paper packaging.
+Neat Nutrition looks nothing like the oversized barrels of powder that have gained popularity in the past – and we loved the minimalist brown-paper packaging.
 But we know not to judge a book by its cover.

+Made from a blend of pea and hemp protein to deliver 26g of protein per serving, this powder didn’t have much flavouring.
+We’d describe it as smooth and not overpowering, and ideal to whizz up into a smoothie.
 Neat has lots of recipe ideas and suggestions on its website so try adding this vegan powder with cauliflower, frozen blueberries, frozen strawberries, banana, spinach and milk to create a five-a-day creamy blueberry milkshake (with a dollop of protein).

 Tribe cocoa shake